kusiLaw/To-Do-List/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# To Do List
+# To-Do List
-This is an app that helps people to keep their life organized by allowing them to make a list of the tasks that need to be done, they can add a new task to the list, re-arrange tasks using drag and drop,  remove a task , edit a task description , mark a task as completed and ,remove all the completed task at once , built with JavaScript
+This is an app that helps people to keep their life organized by allowing them to make a list of the tasks that need to be done, they can add a new task to the list, re-arrange tasks using drag and drop,  remove a task, edit a task description, mark a task as completed and, remove all the completed task at once, built with JavaScript

 ### Built With
 - Html<br />